 UPDATE 1-Far from virus epicentre, China's Wenzhou city scrambles to curb outbreak

-Far from the coronavirus epicenter, the eastern Chinese city of Wenzhou, a major commercial hub with a population of about 3.5 million, is scrambling to contain its own local outbreak.
+Far from the coronavirus epicentre, the eastern Chinese city of Wenzhou, a major commercial hub with a population of about 9 million, is scrambling to contain its own local outbreak.

 Wenzhou is more than 680 km (425 miles) from Wuhan, where the epidemic was first reported, but its problems underscore the challenges faced by China's big cities as they grapple with the rapidly spreading disease.
 Wenzhou had 291 confirmed coronavirus cases as of Sunday, up 26 on the day and the most of any city outside Hubei province, where Wuhan city is located.

-Under restrictions implemented on Saturday, only one person per household is allowed to leave home at a time, and markets, shopping centers, and entertainment venues have been closed.
+Under restrictions implemented on Saturday, only one person per household is allowed to leave home at a time, and markets, shopping centres and entertainment venues have been closed.
 Wenzhou is used to large numbers of people flowing in and out.
-Its reputation as a center of Chinese and global manufacturing and commerce gave authorities little choice but to impose draconian restrictions on movement, residents said.
+Its reputation as a centre of Chinese and global manufacturing and commerce gave authorities little choice but to impose draconian restrictions on movement, residents said.

 Of the 26 new cases reported in Wenzhou on Feb.
 2, 23 had no links to Wuhan and 17 had direct contact with other confirmed coronavirus patients, according to official data.
 Underscoring the ties between the two cities, city officials said around 170,000 people from Wenzhou live and do business in Wuhan, and there are 7,375 Hubei-based members of the Wenzhou Chamber of Commerce.